awsdocs/amazon-redshift-developer-guide/doc_source/SYS_LOAD_HISTORY.md

 ## Sample queries<a name="SYS_LOAD_HISTORY-sample-queries"></a>

-The following query shows the loaded rows, bytes, tables and datasource of specific copy commands\.
+The following query shows the loaded rows, bytes, tables, and datasource of specific copy commands\.

 ```
 SELECT query_id,